vsrinivas/fuchsia/docs/syscalls/channel_read.md

 Channel messages may contain both byte data and handle payloads and may only be read in their entirety.
 Partial reads are not possible.

+The *bytes* buffer is written before the *handles* buffer.
+In the event of overlap between these two buffers, the contents written to *handles* will overwrite the portion of *bytes* it overlaps.

 ## RETURN VALUE

 **channel_read**() returns **NO_ERROR** on success, if *actual_bytes*